U.S. Route 460: History

 The earliest origins of this road were as part of the track once known as the Trader's Path, a Virginia colonial trail dating from the 17th century that led from Augusta County to present-day Roanoke.

 Before it was commissioned as a federally designated route in the late 1940s, US 460 was designated as Kentucky Route 4 from the western Virginia state line near Grundy to Millard, Kentucky.
 It was Kentucky Route 40 from Paintsville to Lexington.

 In the pre-Interstate era, US 460 was a major highway, passing from Frankfort through Louisville, Kentucky and Evansville, Indiana, and ending in St. Louis, Missouri, after crossing the MacArthur Bridge.

 Interstate 64 has supplanted most of old US 460 as a more direct route.
 The stretch through Indiana and Illinois was eliminated in November 1976.
 Old US 460 has been redesignated in these areas as parts of State Road 66 and State Road 62 in Indiana; and part of Illinois Route 15, Illinois Route 142, and Illinois Route 14 in that state.
 However, its parent route, US 60 has not been supplanted by I-64 and converted to a state highway in the greater Louisville area.

 Many years after the road's elimination in Indiana in 1977, some older residents and even businesses along what is now Indiana State Road 62 still refer to the road as "Highway 460."
 Older billboards retain that designation in the St. Meinrad area.
 Some current telephone books also contain listings for those living on "Hwy 460."

 When Fishtrap Lake was created in Pike County, Kentucky, US 460 was realigned to its current route from Salyersville to Paintsville.
 The former US 460 leading to the lake is now Kentucky Routes 1499 and 1789.
-The part between Paintsville and Millard remained U.S. Highway 23 and Kentucky Route 80.
+The part between Paintsville and Millard remained U.S. Route 23 and Kentucky Route 80.

 Future

 Future Corridor Q (currently signed as Kentucky Route 3174) is being constructed south of the current alignment of US 460 as a four-lane divided highway from Pikeville to Grundy.
 The current alignment is a rural two-lane road winding along the rivers and mountains of Virginia and Kentucky.
-After the segment is completed, US 460 is to be realigned onto that segment and be concurrent with future US 121 (Coalfield Expressway) in Virginia.
+After the segment is completed, US 460 is to be realigned onto that segment and be concurrent with future US 121 (Coalfields Expressway) in Virginia.